Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Dynamics of a 2-Form Field Interacting with CDM

-Consider the following action for a 2-form field $B_{\mu\nu}$ minimally coupled to gravity but coupled to dark matter\footnote{Greek indices run from 0 to 3 and denote space-time components, and Latin indices run from 1 to 3 and denote spatial components.}
+Let us consider a scenario where a 2-form field interacts minimally with gravity but has a non-minimal coupling with CDM.
+The dynamics of this system are described by the following action:\footnote{Greek indices run from 0 to 3 and denote space-time components, and Latin indices run from 1 to 3 and denote spatial components.}